Geometric formulation of $k$-essence and late-time acceleration: Late-time observational constraints

 The goodness of fit discussed earlier is visually confirmed in Fig.~\ref{fig:hub}.
-At late times, the Hubble functions of the $k$-essence and $\Lambda$CDM models are nearly indistinguishable, with differences remaining below $2.5$ (less than 1\%) up to redshift $z = 3$.
-Despite this similarity, the models are not identical, as illustrated in Fig.~\ref{fig:wcs}.
-The $k$-essence equation of state parameter $w_{\phi}$ exhibits quintessence-like behaviour, and the sound speed squared, $c_s^2$, remains positive and stable throughout the evolution.
+At late times, the Hubble functions of the $k$-essence and $\Lambda$CDM models are nearly indistinguishable, with differences remaining below $2$ (less than 1\%) up to redshift $z = 3$.
+In Fig.~\ref{fig:wcs} we show the evolution of the $k$-essence fluid parameters.
+The equation of state parameter $w_{\Phi}$ exhibits evolving dynamical behaviour, and the sound speed squared $c_s^2$ remains positive and stable throughout the evolution.
 Notably, $c_s^2$ stays within the range $0 < c_s^2 < 1/3$, with radiation-like behaviour at early times corresponding to the tracking-solution fixed point A of Table \ref{tab:fixed}.
+These plots show that while $w_{\Phi}$ clearly does not behave like a cosmological constant at low redshifts, the total equation of state (and hence the observables) still closely track $\Lambda$CDM at late times.
+This is a direct consequence of the $k$-essence fluid also generating effective dark matter contributions.
 The plots also hint that the $k$-essence fluid could have non-trivial effects on matter clustering in the intermediate-to-late Universe.
 The effects of this small late-time dark energy clustering could be of phenomenological interest, such as through suppressing the Integrated Sachs-Wolfe effect \cite{Kable:2021yws}.
 These avenues seem worthwhile investigating in the future.